Can Surgery Bring Your Hair Back?

 How Is the Surgery Done?

-Doctors can achieve natural results by transplanting small grafts called micrografts of hair into the bald area in groups of one, two, and three hair follicles.
+Doctors can achieve natural results by transplanting small grafts called micrografts of hair into the bald area in groups of 1-3 hair follicles.
 The grafts are placed close together, and the result is denser hair growth that is more natural looking.

 Aside from grafting, there are other procedures used in hair restoration.
 For example,